Gallery in the Gardens, Pavilion Gardens, St. John’s Road, Buxton, SK17 6BE

 The group now has over 40 members covering a multitude of disciplines including various forms of painting; printmaking, photography, ceramics, sculpture, glass, wood, textiles & jewellery.

 Everything you see at the exhibition is available to buy, so you can find something truly unique and even collect pieces by your favourite artist.

 Many members offer tuition in their art form like Pauline Townsend – silk painting; Carl Longmate – oil painting; Hannah Dodd – felt-making; Caroline Chouler – ceramics; Dave & Jan Butcher – photography; Eric Wilson – wildlife painting; Adele Kime – jewellery; Louise Jannetta – printmaking and David Woodrow – painting & drawing.

 A waiting list operates and membership is by selection for artists who wish to exhibit.
 Get in touch to find out more.

 All members are local artists & makers and the group receives no external funding and is entirely self-sufficient.

 High Peak Artists also hold regular seasonal exhibitions in the Pavilion Gardens and also have a special annual exhibition during July as part of the Buxton Festival Fringe.

-Lunch with a full menu is available in the Pavilion Gardens Café which has a soft play area and the Gift Boutique offers a wide range of local food and drink produce, homewares, gifts, greeting cards, wrapping paper and children’s toys.
+Lunch with a full menu is available in the Pavilion Kitchen and Team Rooms.
+The Retail Arcade alongside the gallery offers a wide range of local food and drink produce, homewares, gifts, greeting cards, wrapping paper and children’s toys.